coala/aspect-docs/Root/Metadata/CommitMessage/README.rst

 CommitMessage
 =============
-Your commit message is important documentation associated with your source code.
-It can help you to identify bugs (e.g. through `git bisect`) or find missing information about unknown source code (through `git blame`).
+Your commit message the documentation associated with your source code.

-Commit messages are also sometimes used to generate - or write manually - release notes.

 Subaspects
 ==========